surendrayadavcse/swivl-assignment_2/README.md

   emailAddress String
 }```

+ Replace DATABASE_URL with the connection URL for your MySQL database.
+For local development, the URL might look like mysql://username:password@localhost:3306/your_database_name.

-**Generate Prisma Client: Generate the Prisma client by running the following command:**
+ Prisma Client: Generate the Prisma client by running the following command:

-`prisma generate`
+prisma generate

 This command generates the Prisma Client based on your data model.